prazjain/git_repo/README.md

 	 * It will push this initial checkin to remote repository.
 	 * Opens up the code in IDE (All repos are wired up now for your coding to begin)

+ * Use existing project and create/publish a repository

+	`./git_repo.py existing`

+	 * Same as create command except, it does not create local code directory (as reuses the one, that is present).

  * Clone a repository

 	`./git_repo.py clone https://github.com/prazjain/Test3.git`